Priekule Airfield: Present

+Facilities

 Priekule Airfield consists of a 400 meter long and 30 meter wide asphalt runway.
 It is located 2 km SW of the Priekule town.
 In 2013, it was described as having an easy approach to runway 30.
 There is an electricity line 450m from the threshold of runway 12, which posed as a risk for pilots.
 Other obstacles include trees intruding to the side of the mid-point of the runway, with a small 50 cm high fence on both ends of the runway.

 Located on the apron is an old hangar with a footprint of approximately 1,305 m^{2}, which is currently used as a cattle barn.